VHRanger/nodevectors/README.md

 ## Related Projects

-- [GraphVite](https://github.com/DeepGraphLearning/graphvite) is not a python package but aims to have some of the more scalable embedding algorithm implementations.
+- [Spektral](https://github.com/danielegrattarola/spektral) for Graph Neural networks.
+Note you can use CSRGraphs as input to this library.

-- [KarateClub](https://github.com/benedekrozemberczki/KarateClub) Is specifically to embed NetworkX graphs.
-The implementations are less scalable, but the package is more complete and has more types of embedding algorithms.
+- [KarateClub](https://github.com/benedekrozemberczki/KarateClub) for node embeddings specifically on NetworkX graphs.
+The implementations are less scalable, because of it, but the package has more types of embedding algorithms.

+- [GraphVite](https://github.com/DeepGraphLearning/graphvite) is not a python package but has GPU-enabled embedding algorithm implementations.

 ## Why is it so fast?